orchestra-code/spyglasses-wordpress/readme.txt

 * Added manual sync option in settings

 == Upgrade Notice ==

+= 1.1.0 =
+Important update: Bot blocking settings are now managed centrally through your Spyglasses dashboard.
+Visit spyglasses.io/app to configure your blocking rules.
+This provides better consistency and allows you to manage all your sites from one place.

 = 1.0.0 =
 Major update with improved caching plugin compatibility and enhanced reliability.
 Fixes detection issues on sites with aggressive caching and adds better error recovery.